Savile Row tailoring: Steed Bespoke Tailors

 Steed Bespoke Tailors was established in January 1995 by Edwin DeBoise, whose father and brother are both tailors, and Thomas Mahon.
-They are based in Savile Row and Cumbria making bespoke and semi bespoke suits with a range of braces, buttons and ties.
+They are based in nearby Clifford Street and in Cumbria making bespoke and semi bespoke suits.
 DeBoise trained at the London College of Fashion, and then apprenticed under Edward Sexton, followed by seven years at Anderson & Sheppard, before founding the company Steed.
-2002 was Steed's eighth year in business and one that saw an amicable split with Mahon, who is now with English Cut.
-In September 2008, Edwin's eldest son Matthew DeBoise joined the company and is learning the trade under his father.
+2002 was Steed's eighth year in business and one that saw an amicable split with Mahon, who is now with Redmayne.
+In September 2008, Edwin's eldest son Matthew DeBoise joined the company.

 Kent and Haste

 John Kent and Terry Haste have worked together, on and off, for over 30 years.
 John has held the Royal Warrant for many years for the late Duke of Edinburgh, who had followed John from Hawes and Curtis when he left that company to set up on his own.
 Terry, previously Head Cutter and Managing Director at Huntsman (having originally started his apprenticeship at Anderson and Sheppard), joined John about ten years ago.
 The two had previously worked together at Hawes and Curtis together with Stephen Lachter, shirtmaker, who still works with them in Sackville Street.

-The three have a great deal of experience between them: Terry worked with Tommy Nutter, designing and cutting such garments as the outfits of The Joker in the eponymous film, and then at Huntsman, being responsible for many of their iconic garments including the double-breasted suit worn by Alexander McQueen.
-The three of them maintain a storied clients’ list, including American film stars and politicians, but are better known for their discretion.
+The three have a great deal of experience between them: Terry worked with Tommy Nutter, designing and cutting such garments as the outfits of The Joker in Batman, and then at Huntsman, being responsible for many of their iconic garments including the double-breasted suit worn by Alexander McQueen.